DasElias/LLM-DDL-NLP/README.md

 The dataset in this repository has been used for:
 * Horner, E., Mateis, C., Governatori, G., Ciabattoni, A. (2025).
 From Legal Texts to Defeasible Deontic Logic via LLMs: A Study in Automated Semantic Analysis. arXiv. https://arxiv.org/abs/2506.08899

+The dataset is released under CC-BY-SA 4.0 license.

 ## Structure of the Repository
 ### Experiment 1 (Section 4.1)